 - Why You Should Trust Us

 - Why You Need to Find the Best Shooting Glasses

 Why You Should Trust Us

 As avid hunters and shooters, we really know what we’re talking about.
-I myself spend at least a one weekend a month either at the range or out hunting.
-Most of what I know came from growing up, but as I got older, I started to take things more seriously.
+I myself spend at least one weekend a month either at the range or out hunting.
+Most of what I know I learned growing up, but as I got older, I started to take things more seriously.